tcltk/tcl/doc/markdown/info.md

 : Returns the value of the global variable **tcl\_version**, in which the major and minor version of the Tcl library are stored.

 [info]{.cmd} [vars]{.sub} [pattern]{.optarg}
 : If *pattern* is not given, returns the names of all visible variables.
 If *pattern* is given, returns only those names that match according to [string match][string].
 Only the last component of *pattern* is a pattern.
 Other components identify a namespace.
-See **NAMESPACE RESOLUTION** in the [namespace](n) documentation.
+See **NAMESPACE RESOLUTION** in the manual page for the [namespace] command.
 When *pattern* is a qualified name, results are fully qualified.

     A variable that has been declared but not yet given a value will be included in the results.